zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-msportalfx-components.md

 <a name="parts-and-components-detect-styling-or-layout-regression"></a>
 ### Detect Styling or layout regression

+**NOTE**: The CSS styling regression feature has been deprecated.
+Please remove all usage of the `portal.detectStylingRegression` function.

 To detect styling or layout regressions while testing your extension, use the `portal.detectStylingRegression` function, as in the following example.

     ```ts